freetronics/ArduPhone-Software/firmware_v1/README.md

  * Send SMS now includes upper AND lower case as well as further status messages
  * Receive call now shows incoming number if available
+ * Receive / display single SMS at a time - no storage

 To do
 -----